Tche-Caver/max7219-zephyr-driver/README.md

 This repository contains:
 - Zephyr device driver for the MAX7219 for use with an LED matrix
 - Devicetree overlays for the MAX32655FTHR and APARD32690
+- Kconfig prj.conf enabling the driver as well as SPI
 - Sample application code which flashes the display, then outputs the Analog Devices logo

 This application requires basic Zephyr knowledge of workspaces, etc.